AWildDevAppears/tequila-sass/README.md

 ```
 .class-name{
     ...
-    @include psuedos() {
+    @include pseudos() {
         color: red;
         ...
     }
 }
 ```
-For applying styles to the hover, focus and active psuedo selectors at the same time.
+For applying styles to the hover, focus and active pseudo selectors at the same time.
 Styles for these are placed within the curly braces after the parentheses.